 The stock assessment of FRA (2023) tracks spawning biomass based on cohort analysis using landings data from Japan and South Korea.
 According to FRA (2023), Fishing mortality (F) has exceeded the Fishing mortality at maximum sustainable yield (Fmsy) since 1994, the year that stock assessment for this species started.
 Spawning biomass has been below the biomass at maximum sustainable yield (SBmsy) since 1994 as well.
-However, the limit reference point (draft limit of the control criteria) set by FRA is a biomass with 60% of the MSY and the biomass was above this limit in 2021 (Figure 2).
+However, the limit reference point (draft limit of the control criteria) set by FRA is a biomass with 60% of the MSY and the biomass was above this limit in 2022and in 2023/ (Figure 2).
 Fishing ban is recommended when brood stock amount yields 10% of MSY.
-The average catch in 2023 is projected to be 82,000 tons.